hharcolezi/multi-freq-ldpy/README.md

 ```

 ## Contributing
+Multi-Freq-LDPy is a work in progress, and we expect to release new versions frequently, incorporating feedback and code contributions from the community.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Contact
 For any question, please contact [Heber H. Arcolezi](https://hharcolezi.github.io/): heber.hwang-arcolezi [at] inria.fr